 In fact, it seems the whole prototype project has been pretty much forgotten.
-A touring company has offered visits to them; but its site has none scheduled, and does not even list a ticket price; business must be less than brisk.
+A touring company has offered visits to them; but its site had none scheduled, and does not even list a ticket price; business must be less than brisk.

 Besides, the White House has moved on to peddling hysteria about an “invasion” by caravans of terrorist asylum-seekers from Central America, armed with full diapers and empty stomachs.
 The day we went searching for the prototypes, several hundred tired, hungry refugees, mainly from Honduras, were crowding into tents and a Tijuana soccer stadium, before making efforts to file asylum claims.
-Soon enough, the border Patrol had a chance to use some of that stored up tear gas, several miles west of where the prototypes were keeping their vigil, on mothers and toddlers
+Soon enough, the border Patrol had a chance to use some of that stored up tear gas, several miles west of where the prototypes kept their ersatz vigil, on mothers and toddlers